rasoulie/portfolio/content/projects/project2.md

 Adding annotation tools and conducting further tests to ensure continuous improvement.

-> _"Great design starts with listening.
-This project was about more than just tools—it was about giving instructors the time and space to focus on what matters most: teaching."_
+> _Great design starts with listening.
+This project was about more than just tools—it was about giving instructors the time and space to focus on what matters most: teaching._